-While classes have returned to campus, the pandemic is not yet over.
-Widespread infection rates and variant transmissions mean that the pandemic should still be taken very seriously.
+While classes have returned to campus, the COVID-19 virus is still impacting our society.
+Widespread infection rates and variant transmissions mean that the illness should still be taken very seriously.
 Students and faculty may express a wide range of differing opinions and emotions towards how to best navigate the risks and challenges of the pandemic.
 As a class, we need to manage these opinions in a productive way.